Then, clone this repository somewhere and, in a terminal, cd into the directory you cloned the repo into. There:

 Let's do something.

-Say we want to have pip (a Python package manager) installed on one of the target machines.
+Say we want pip (a Python package manager) on one of the target machines.
 We tell Ansible that we want the apt package named "python-pip" present:

 vagrant@demo-control:/vagrant$ ansible target1 --sudo -i inventory/demo -m apt -a "pkg=python-pip state=present"

 Note that we didn't say "install python-pip", but rather "have python-pip installed".
-It is up to Ansible to figure out whether anything has to be done or not.
+It is up to Ansible, more specififcally the 'apt' module, to figure out whether anything has to be done or not.
 Go on, just do the same thing again.
 All you get back now is "changed: false".
 So Ansible only does something if something needs to be done.
 That's why you specify what state you want in the end, not how to get there.
 That last bit is an implementation detail you usually don't concern yourself with!

 If you want to break the rules, however, nothing stops you from running "apt-get install -y python-pip" with the "shell" module.

-4. On second "abstractions" slide: make re-usable descriptions of small aspects of the system that you can combine in endless ways
+4. On second "concepts" slide: re-usable descriptions of small aspects of the system that you can combine in endless ways

 We have a minimal web app in the webapp directory.
-We want to deploy this to two app servers (target1 and target2), and put those behind a simple load balancer on target1.
+We want to deploy this to two app servers (target1 and target2), and put them behind a simple load balancer on target1.

 The playbook in deploy_and_run_web_app.yml does all of this.

 The playbook contains two 'plays', i.e., sequences of tasks and role invocations that are applied to a set of hosts.
 In the first play, the playbook sets up the web app instances on all hosts in the 'app_servers' group (as defined in the inventory file).
-To do this on each host, we have a role 'runs_web_app'.
-In it, a sequence of tasks is (per convention) in tasks/main.yml.
+For this, we have a role 'runs_web_app'.
+In it, its sequence of tasks is (per convenion) in tasks/main.yml.
 Files, templates and other role specific things can also be found in the role's directory.
 For this role, we just have one file in its 'files' subdirectory.
 Check out the Ansible documentation on roles for more details about what you can do with and inside roles.
-Roles are Ansible's main abstraction for making re-usable and shareable bits and pieces.

 The second play of the playbook sets up the load balancer on all hosts in the 'load_balancer' group.
 In our inventory, that group contains only one host.
 For running a simple load balancer, we have the role 'runs_simple_load_balancer'.
-This role can be configured a bit through variables that are passed into it on invocation: you can specify which hosts and ports the app servers that should be load-balanced run on.
-There is one template in the role (the nginx config file snippet) that uses these variables.
+This role can be configured a bit through variables that are passed into it on invocation: on which hosts and ports does the app run that should be load-balanced.
+There is a template in the role (the nginx config file snippet) that uses these variables.
 Variables can also be used nearly anywhere else outside of templates; think of most of the playbook text content as template-able content.
-Nearly everything you write is (or can be) passed through the jinja2 templating engine that comes bundled with Ansible.
-Check the Ansible documentation on variables and templating everywhere for more.
+Nearly everything is passed through the jinja2 templating engine that comes bundled with Ansible.